Tutorial: Azure Active Directory integration with iQualify LMS

 To configure Azure AD single sign-on with iQualify LMS, perform the following steps:

-In the Azure portal, on the iQualify LMS application integration page, click Single sign-on.
+In the Azure portal, on the iQualify LMS application integration page, select Single sign-on.

 These values are not real.
-Update these values with the actual Identifier, Reply URL, and Sign-On URL.
+Update these values with the actual Identifier, Reply URL and Sign-on URL.
 Contact iQualify LMS Client support team to get these values.
 You can also refer to the patterns shown in the Basic SAML Configuration section in the Azure portal.

-Attribute Name Attribute Value user.userprincipalname first_name user.givenname last_name user.surname person_id "your attribute"
+Name Source Attribute user.userprincipalname first_name user.givenname last_name user.surname person_id "your attribute"

 b.
 In the Name textbox, type the attribute name shown for that row.